Albert Boutwell

 Albert Burton Boutwell (November 13, 1904 – February 3, 1978) was the 19th Lieutenant Governor of Alabama.
 A Democrat, Boutwell served Governor John Malcolm Patterson of the same political party, from 1959 until 1963.
+Earlier in his political career he served in the state senate, including as senate president, and later as mayor of Birmingham.

 Early life and education

 Boutwell was born in Montgomery, Alabama in 1904.
 Both his grandfathers were Confederate veterans.
-He graduated from (segregated) Greenville High School, and then attended the University of Alabama, receiving a Bachelor of Law degree in 1928.
+He graduated from the then-segregated Greenville High School, and then attended the University of Alabama, receiving a Bachelor of Law degree in 1928.
 While attending university, Boutwell was a member of two fraternities: the Sigma Delta Kappa law fraternity and the Alpha Epsilon Phi honorary Forensic Fraternity.
 In his final year, Boutwell was also President of the Student Government Association and other groups.